MT-CTF/capturetheflag/mods/chatplus/README.md

 # Chatplus

+**NOTE: Chatplus has split into two mods, chatplus and [email](https://github.com/rubenwardy/email)**

-Adds ignoring and email style inboxes.
-Also provides a powerful API, and optionally allows distance limiting.
+Adds ignoring, distance limiting (optional) and a swear filter (optional).
+Also provides a powerful API.

 License: GPL 3.0 or later.